 Program Learning Objectives

-- Examine the history and philosophy, core functions and the value of public health across the globe and in society.
+- Describe the history, philosophy, and core functions of public health in the U.S. and globally.

 Degree Requirements and Curriculum